University of the Rockies Catalog - Student Rights and Responsibilities

 Appeal of Involuntary Leave after Evaluation or Emergency Administrative Leave

 In situations where a student is involuntarily withdrawn as a result of either an Emergency Administrative Leave or as an action determined appropriate from the results of the assessment, a student shall be informed of his or her right to appeal the University’s decision regarding the Involuntary Leave.

-The appeal shall be in writing and directed to the VP/Campus Director (Colorado Springs Campus and Denver Instructional Site) or the Director of Student Services (online) or designee and shall be received within ten (10) business days of the determination of the Involuntary Leave.
-Upon receipt of the appeal, the VP/Campus Director (Colorado Springs Campus and Denver Instructional Site) or Director of Student Services (online) or designee shall set a hearing date no later than 15 business days after receipt of the appeal.
+The appeal shall be in writing and directed to the Director of Student Services or designee and shall be received within ten (10) business days of the determination of the Involuntary Leave.
+Upon receipt of the appeal, the Director of Student Services or designee shall set a hearing date no later than 15 business days after receipt of the appeal.
 The hearing shall be an informal proceeding and is not considered adversarial.

 At the hearing, the student will be provided with the opportunity to review any evaluations utilized by the University in the determination to invoke the Involuntary Leave policy.
 The student will also be provided with the opportunity to present relevant information from his or her perspective.
 The student may be accompanied by a person acting as an advocate who may be a family member or friend or member of the University community.
-The VP/Campus Director (Colorado Springs Campus and Denver Instructional Site) or the Director of Student Services (online) or designee will review all the information presented in the hearing and make a determination of whether to uphold the involuntary leave of the student or consider readmission to the University.
+The Director of Student Services or designee will review all the information presented in the hearing and make a determination of whether to uphold the involuntary leave of the student or consider readmission to the University.